-Breast cancer is the disease in which cells in the breast grow out-of-control, displacing normal breast cells.
+Breast cancer is the disease in which the cells multiply at an abnormal rate and displace normal breast tissue.
 When breast cancer spreads to other parts of the body, it is called metastasized breast cancer.
 Breast cancer and its complications can affect nearly every part of the body.
 Although breast cancer predominantly occurs in women, it can also affect men.

 - Ductal carcinoma in situ (DCIS): DCIS is a noninvasive condition.
-With DCIS, the cancer cells are confined to the ducts in the breast and have not invaded the surrounding breast tissue.
+The cancer cells are confined to the ducts in the breast and haven’t invaded the surrounding breast tissue.

-- Lobular carcinoma in situ (LCIS): LCIS is cancer that grows in the milk-producing glands of the breast.
-Like DCIS, the cancer cells do not invade the surrounding tissue.
+- Lobular carcinoma in situ (LCIS): LCIS is cancer that grows in the milk-producing glands of breast; it may not invade the surrounding tissue.

 - Invasive ductal carcinoma (IDC): It is the most common type of breast cancer.
-This type of breast cancer begins in the milk ducts and then invades nearby tissue in the breast.
-Once the breast cancer has spread to the tissue outside milk ducts, it can spread to other nearby organs and tissue.
+This type of breast cancer begins in breast’s milk ducts and then invades nearby tissue in the breast.
+Once the breast cancer has spread to the tissue outside milk ducts, it can begin to spread to other nearby organs and tissue.

-- Invasive lobular carcinoma first develops in lobules of the breast (milk glands) and then invades nearby tissues.
+- Invasive lobular carcinoma: It first develops in milk-producing lobules of the breast and invades nearby tissues.

-- Paget disease of the nipple: This type of breast cancer begins in the ducts of the nipple, but as it grows, it begins to affect the skin and area of the nipple.
+- Paget disease of the nipple: This cancer begins in the ducts of the nipple, but as it grows, it begins to affect the skin and area of the nipple.

 - Phyllodes tumor: This very rare type of breast cancer grows in the connective tissue of the breast.
-Most of these tumors are benign, but some are cancerous.
+It may be benign or cancerous.

-- Angiosarcoma: This cancer that grows on the blood and lymph vessels in the breast.
+- Angiosarcoma: This cancer grows on the blood and lymph vessels in the breast.

 What are the treatment options for breast cancer?